Water Fast Coaching and Articles

 Assuming you don’t have any urgent health issues which require an immediate extended fast (typically lasting 14-40 days), then I believe the best way to establish a long-term relationship with water fasting is to develop and nurture that relationship gradually.
 The most reliable way to do this is to work initially with short fasts which feel relatively manageable, without putting undue pressure on yourself.

-After you feel comfortable with 3 day water fasts and, physically, your body can make the switch to ketosis without much fuss, then it’s time to consider the 7-10 day water fast.
+After you feel comfortable with 3 day water fasts and, physically, your body can make the switch to ketosis without much fuss, then it’s time to consider a 7-10 day water fast.
 For it’s only after you begin drawing solely on the energy of fat cells that the process of detoxification can kick into a higher gear (more info here) and you can start to reap the greatest benefits of a water fast.
 This means that a 3 day fast simply isn’t enough to confront any deeper issues you might want to heal.

 If you’ve found it difficult to get through your first few three-day water fasts, it’s only understandable that the thought of a 7-10 day fast seems even more daunting.
 For this reason, I offer private online consultations and coaching for water fasting.